-This blog post is the continuation of our Identifying the Factors for Successfully Managing Supply Chain Risks – Factor 1 – Corporate Strategy (Part 1 of 5) research post.
+This blog post is the continuation of our Identifying the Factors for Successfully Managing Supply Chain Risks – Factor 3 – Process Management (Part 3 of 5) research post.
 Our recent study to better understand supply chain risks focused on the structure, implementation, and maintenance of a formal system for managing risks in the supply chain.

 Actionable insights from IndustryStar on ways to expedite, optimize, and de-risk your supply chain operations.